Reproduced by permission of the Treasury of the Isle of Man

 (1) Subject to the provisions of this Measure, the council of every parish shall have power to acquire (whether by way of gift or otherwise) any property real or personal

-(2) Subject to the provisions of this Measure and of the general law and to the provisions of any trusts affecting any such property, the council shall have power to manage, administer and dispose of any property acquired under this section.
+(2) Subject to the provisions of this Measure [and Schedule 2 to the Church Act 1992 (an Act of Tynwald)] and of the general law and to the provisions of any trusts affecting any such property, the council shall have power to manage, administer and dispose of any property acquired under this section.

-the council shall inform the diocesan authority in writing of that interest or fund and, in the case of an interest of fund held on trust, of the terms of the trust.
+the council must inform the diocesan authority in writing of that interest or fund and, in the case of an interest or fund held on trust, of the terms of the trust.

 [(1) Every council shall cause —